 History of Climate Action in Bozeman

-Recognizing the role a healthy environment plays in creating a city in which people want to live, work, and raise a family, our former Mayor Jeff Krauss and City Commission signed the U.S. Mayors’ Climate Protection Agreement in 2006.
+Recognizing the role a healthy environment plays in creating a city in which people want to live, work, and raise a family, the City of Bozeman has been committed to Climate Action since 2006.